-I can sincerely state from personal experience that educators are some of the most under-appreciated, underpaid and over-worked professionals in this country and yet they have probably the most challenging and important roles.
-They wear more hats than most people could ever fathom and are responsible literally for the future of our society through the educating and often raising of our children.
+When I stepped away from the traditional classroom, I focused my work on educators themselves, with the intention of changing one classroom at a time.
+From personal experience, educators are some of the most under-appreciated, underpaid, and over-worked professionals in the country.
+Yet, they also have one of the most challenging and important roles.
+Teachers wear more hats than most people could ever fathom and are responsible for the future of our society through the educating and often raising of our children.

-In so many ways, I am blessed to be able to teach educators what I have studied and practiced for most of my adult life.
-And now, more than ever, it appears to be urgently relevant to integrate these principles into every aspect of learning and education.
-Creativity, body/mind wellness, kinesthetic learning, balance and integration need to be incorporated into the academic curriculum.
+But, who is there to support the teachers?
+Teachers have their own support systems–family, friends, administration, and more–but they also have support from former educators such as myself.
+I consider myself blessed to be able to teach educators what I have studied and practiced in my adult life through varying continuing education courses.
+Now more than ever, it appears to be urgently relevant to integrate these principles into every aspect of education.
+Creativity, Body/Mind Wellness, Kinesthetic Learning, Stress Management, Resiliency, Bully-Proofing, as well as balance and integration, need to be incorporated into the academic curriculum.
 I watch as my teachers are forced to comply with standards that have nothing to do with their students’ needs or learning skills.
-When they incorporate breathing, movement and creativity development into the academic curriculum, the students respond with enthusiasm and the results are both exceptional and multi-faceted.
+When teachers incorporate breathing, movement, and creativity development into the academic curriculum, students respond enthusiastically and the results are exceptional and multi-faceted.

-To find out more about Educator courses, related seminars, in-service courses at your district and the retreat in Spain, please go to: www.bodyminddynamics.org or contact us at: [email protected].
+To find out more about continuing education courses for educators at Body/Mind Dynamics, related seminars, and in-service courses at your district, please go to: www.bodyminddynamics.org or contact us at: [email protected].

 4 Responses